Video Applications Inc. Collaborates With Gorilla Production Group for First U.S. Saisho Homa Fire Rite Ceremony at Shinnyo-en Temple

 “It took a lot of coordination to get the just-recorded content to the remote venues,” George points out.
 “We had to sync decks seamlessly from the first half to the second half of the show.
 Then the record tapes were shuttled over to a broadcast station in San Francisco for uplink to Japan.
 Within 24 hours about 110,000 people saw the ceremony.
 Later, they could edit the event in Japan and distribute DVDs.”

 VAI also provided two projection screens and two projectors for the gym plus another pair of screens and projectors for the theater.
 An HD camera was supplied to each venue for IMAG when Her Holiness paid a visit to the campus following the temple ceremony.
 In addition, VAI furnished a speaker array for audio support at the college along with a small sound system for a Taiko drum stage on the campus.
-A large complement of mics was deployed for the temple rite and the campus visit for additional audio support.
+A large complement of mics was deployed for the temple rite and the campus visit.

 “Coordinating the AV at three different venues with great success is the kind of thing I rely on VAI to do,” says George.
 “VAI’s staff is very experienced at all levels – they know what it takes to get the job done.”

 VAI’s Shane Zinke was lead video engineer for the fire ceremony at the temple with Carl McMillan video engineer; Geof Gibson served as video engineer at the Canada College venues.
 Michael May was senior account executive.